BenSimmers/minecraft-server-docker/README.md

 *   **Locally:** You can connect to the server at `localhost:25565`.
 *   **Via ngrok:** If you configured ngrok, you can find the public address in the ngrok dashboard or by running `docker logs ngrok-tunnel`.

+## Running on Kubernetes

+This project also includes manifests to run the Minecraft server on a Kubernetes cluster.

+### Prerequisites

+- A running Kubernetes cluster (like `kind`, `minikube`, or a cloud provider's).
+- `kubectl` configured to connect to your cluster.
+- An `ngrok` authtoken.

+### Setup

+1.  **Update `ngrok-configmap.yaml`:**
+    Open `k8s/ngrok-configmap.yaml` and paste your ngrok authtoken into the `authtoken` field.

+2.  **Apply the manifests:**
+    Run the following command to create all the Kubernetes resources:

+    ```bash
+    kubectl apply -f k8s/
+    ```

+For more detailed instructions on how to access and manage the server on Kubernetes, see the `k8s/README.md` file.